isadri/inception/README.md

 Containers are not virtual machines but they’re very lightweight wrappers around a single Unix process.
 During actual implementation, that process might spawn others, but on the other hand, one statically compiled binary could be all that’s inside your container.
 Containers are also ephemeral: they may come and go much more readily than a traditional virtual machine.

 Virtual machines are by design a stand-in for real hardware that you might throw in a rack and leave there for a few years.
 Because a real server is what they’re abstracting, virtual machines are often long-lived in nature.
-Even in the cloud where companies often spin virtual machines up and down on demand, they usually have a running lifespan of days or more.
 On the other hand, a particular container might exist for months, or it may be created, run a task for a minute, and then be destroyed.
 All of that is OK, but it’s fundamentally different approach than the one virtual machines are typically used for.

 To help drive this differentiation home, if you run Docker on a Mac or Windows system you are leveraging a Linux virtual machine to run *dockerd*, the Docker server.
 However, on Linux *dockerd* can be run natively and therefore there is no need for a virtual machine to be run anywhere on the system.